Backdoor Roth IRA + Mega Backdoor 2026 — Income Limits, Pro-Rata Rule, Decision Tree

 Can I still do a backdoor Roth IRA in 2026?

 Yes.
-The backdoor Roth IRA strategy remains legal and IRS-recognized in 2026.
+The backdoor Roth IRA strategy remains available in 2026.
 Roth IRA direct-contribution income limits for 2026: $153K-$168K phase-out single, $242K-$252K MFJ.
-Above the upper threshold, direct Roth contribution is blocked — but the backdoor (contribute nondeductible Traditional IRA $7,000 limit, then convert to Roth) is fully legal under IRC §408(d)(3).
-The ONLY trap is the pro-rata rule (next FAQ).
-Multiple legislative attempts to close the backdoor (Build Back Better 2021-2022) failed; the strategy is now considered settled doctrine.
+Above the upper threshold, direct Roth contribution is blocked — but a nondeductible Traditional IRA contribution up to the $7,500 limit followed by a Roth conversion remains a common planning route.
+The main trap is the pro-rata rule (next FAQ).

 What is the pro-rata rule and how do I avoid it?